New Jersey Route 70: Camden and Burlington counties

-Route 70 crosses the Pennsauken Creek into Evesham Township, Burlington County, running east through more commercial areas within the Marlton section of the township.
-A short distance later, the route intersects Route 73 at a partial cloverleaf interchange that was formerly the Marlton Circle.
+Route 70 crosses the Pennsauken Creek into Evesham Township in Burlington County, running east through more commercial areas within the Marlton section of the township.
+A short distance later, the route intersects with Route 73 at a partial cloverleaf interchange that was formerly the Marlton Circle.
 After this interchange, the road heads east passing through some more commercial areas and then into residential neighborhoods that are separated from the road by trees, narrowing into a two-lane undivided road.
-It continues into a mix of suburban development and rural woods and farms as it crosses into Medford Township, coming to a crossroads with CR 618.
-From this intersection, Route 70 continues east through the Medford area, passing a couple of shopping centers before crossing CR 541.
-After the CR 541 intersection, the route leaves the suburban development and runs through a mix of woodland and farmland with occasional homes.
-It enters Southampton Township, where the road enters more wooded surroundings before coming to US 206 at the Red Lion Circle.
+It continues into a mix of suburban development and rural woods and farms as it crosses into Medford, coming to a crossroads with Medford–Evesboro Road (CR 618).
+From this intersection, Route 70 continues east through the Medford area, passing a couple of shopping centers before crossing the intersection of North Main Street/Medford–Mt Holly Road (CR 541).
+After the intersection of North Main Street/Medford–Mt Holly Road (CR 541), the route leaves the suburban development and runs through a mix of woodland and farmland with occasional homes.
+It enters Southampton, where the road enters more wooded surroundings before coming to US 206 at the Red Lion Circle.

-Past here, Route 70 loses the Marlton Pike name and continues east into the heavily wooded Pine Barrens.
+Past here, Route 70 loses Marlton Pike name and continues east into the heavily wooded Pine Barrens.
 It passes to the south of the Leisuretowne retirement village before entering predominantly rural areas, with two fire lanes paralleling the road on either side.
-Route 70 eventually turns slightly to the northeast and forms the border between Southampton Township to the north and Woodland Township to the south.
-Along this borderline, the route comes to the Four Mile Circle, where it intersects the western terminus of Route 72 as well as CR 644 and CR 646.
+Route 70 eventually turns slightly to the northeast and forms the border between Southampton to the north and Woodland Township to the south.
+Along this borderline, the route comes to the Four Mile Circle, where it intersects with Route 72 as well as Magnolia Road (CR 644) and Four Mile Road (CR 646).
 Past the traffic circle, Route 70 becomes the border between Pemberton Township to the north and Woodland Township to the south.
 The road passes to the south of the wooded Presidential Lakes Estates residential development before turning northeast through more of the Pine Barrens entirely within Pemberton Township.
-The road passes near some cranberry bogs before intersecting CR 530.
-At this intersection, CR 530 heads east concurrent with Route 70.
+The road passes near some cranberry bogs before intersecting with Lakehurst Road (CR 530).
+At this intersection, CR 530 heads east concurrently with Route 70.